Bracing for coronavirus, cash-strapped rural hospitals buy masks from hardware stores

 In Clifton, Tex., leaders from the community hospital scoured local hardware stores and scooped up the town’s entire supply of N95 protective masks, which can protect health-care workers from airborne virus transmission but also are routinely used in construction and maintenance work.

-“The hospital having masks, to protect my employees from other sicknesses, is more important than people mowing their yards right now,’’ said Adam Willmann, chief executive officer of the 25-bed facility, Goodall-Witcher Healthcare.
+“The hospital having masks, to protect my employees from other sicknesses, is more important than people mowing their yards right now,’’ said Adam Willmann, chief executive of the 25-bed facility Goodall-Witcher Healthcare.
 The purchases bolstered a supply of roughly 115 masks with an additional 20, he said.

 He blamed “mass hysteria’’ for creating a run on masks: “We’ve gotten to the point where there is going to be a shortage and we’re trying to do everything we can to get ahead of it.’’